NordicHPC/sonar/doc/NEW-FORMAT.md

 NOTE: In all monitoring data, cards are identified both by current index and by immutable UUID, this is redundant but hopefully useful.

-NOTE: A card index may be local to a job, as Slurm jobs partition the system and may remap cards to a local name space.
-UUID is usually safer.

 NOTE: Some fields are available on some cards and not on others.

 NOTE: If there are multiple fans and we start caring about that then we can add a new field, eg